Everything You Need to Know About Kansas Corporations:

-Includes Kansas corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get Kansas corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 Your name must include one of the following: Association, Church, College, Company (or “Co”), Corporation (or “Corp”), Club, Foundation, Fund, Incorporated (or “Inc”), Institute, Limited (or “Ltd”), Society, Syndicate, Union or University.
 Tip: Most corporations keep it simple with “Corp” or “Inc.”

-This is the Kansas street address where your resident agent will accept legal notifications on behalf of your corporation.
+For your Kansas registered agent, you can list an individual state resident (like yourself) or a business that provides registered agent service (like Northwest).
+Your registered office is the Kansas street address – not a post office box or rural route – where your registered agent will accept legal notifications on behalf of your corporation.
 Tip: Our address will go here when you hire Northwest.

 This is where the state will send you mail (besides legal notifications—those go to your resident agent).
 Tip: Keep things simple with one address for all your mail.
 Hire Northwest as your resident agent and you can use our Kansas address for your mailing address as well.

 If your corporation runs on a standard calendar year, enter “December.”
 If your corporation operates on a fiscal year, enter the month your fiscal year ends.
 Tip: Most corporations list “December.”

 You can either have your corporation begin upon filing, or you can choose a start date up to 90 days in the future (for example, to line up with the beginning of a tax period).
 Tip: Most corporations start upon filing.

 6. Nature or Purpose